Recoskie/Fl64/docs/Examples.md

   Both ways end up with the same results.
 When we divide the number into 1 we are basically asking how many times does the value go evenly the same as we did with the fraction till zero going backwards.
 This gives us a way to add the value back into a fraction.

   <br /><br />

   By adding the previous number to the next number, starting with 0, 1, and multiplying by each A-part creates the numerator.
-Doing the same thing, starting with 1, 0 with B creates the denominator.
+Doing the same thing, starting with 1, 0 with B-part creates the denominator.
 Which adds to the fraction.
 We can get the information for each A=? part by dividing the number into 1 to find the next evenly dividable value per part.

+  <br /><br />

-We only include B when sizing up the parts into a calculation to calculate a number.
+  We only include B-part when sizing up the parts into a calculation to calculate a number per part.
+To learn how to use the B-part to line up numbers, see the previous section on the square calculation: <a href="#square">Link</a>.

   <br /><br />